 One of the first teams to use Vibe was the IT group working on software distribution and desktop management.
 This team now relies on the solution for all of its task management.

 “We use the comments feature in Vibe to organize our work,” said Frank Kluge, IT Manager at the Lower Saxony Chamber of Agriculture.
 “It is much easier and faster to get an overview now.
 You simply click on a task and then you instantly see all the comments, including any information about who has already been working on that task and what they have done.
 This simplifies collaboration significantly.”

 Interaction between users through comments instead of emails improves transparency and accelerates the information flow substantially.
 It also helps the chamber’s IT teams to build up a lasting knowledge base.

 “In short, we now know more about what is going on in our teams,” said Bernd Nilling, IT Specialist at the Lower Saxony Chamber of Agriculture.
 “By storing all data relevant to a team or a project in Vibe, you can simply look it up, which saves significant time and effort.”
 In a major upcoming project, a large team composed of more than 300 people spread across Lower Saxony will use the solution to create a single shared pool of data and to integrate external people from governmental departments.
-“By eliminating the requirement to manually control document versions or use email to control workflow, the Novell (now a part of Micro Focus) solution will dramatically increase the efficiency and agility of large projects,” said Kluge.
+“By eliminating the requirement to manually control document versions or use email to control workflow, the Micro Focus solution will dramatically increase the efficiency and agility of large projects,” said Kluge.